nganngants/CIR-demo/README.md

 This demo is a part of the final project for the CS336 course - Multimedia Information Retrieval at UIT.

+In this demo, we present an interactive system based on a combiner network, trained using contrastive learning, that combines visual and textual features obtained from the OpenAI CLIP network.
+The system uses Faiss library for efficient similarity search.

 ### Built With
 * [Python](https://www.python.org/)
 * [PyTorch](https://pytorch.org/)